Veto Stands for S.C. Criminal Record Expungement Bill

 According to The State, the bill’s key sponsor, Rep. Todd Rutherford, D-Richland, said since it’s difficult for people with even minor criminal records to find good work, by blocking the expungement bill they would be creating a permanent underclass of people who can’t find jobs.

-Still, other lawmakers believe that in a democratic society, there are certain things the public has a right to know.
+Still, other lawmakers believe that in a democratic society, the public has a right to know certain things.

 The House needed a two-thirds majority to overturn the veto.